 Ingredients

-- 16 small new red potatoes (do not peel)
+- 16 small new red potatoes, do not peel

 - olive oil, for brushing potato slices

-- kosher salt and freshly ground black pepper
+- kosher salt & freshly ground black pepper

-- 2 scallions, thinly sliced
+- 2 green onions, thinly sliced

 Instructions

-- In a large pot of salted water, boil the potatoes until just cooked through.
-Do not let them get too soft and overcooked.
-This should take about 15 to 20 minutes, depending on the size of the potatoes.
+- In a large pot of salted water, boil potatoes until just cooked through – about 15-20 minutes, depending on size of potatoes.
+Do not let them get too soft or overcooked.
 Test for doneness by piercing a potato with a thin skewer or fork.
 If it meets some resistance, but can slide all the way through, they’re done.
-Drain the potatoes immediately.
+Drain potatoes immediately.
 Let cool.
-This step can be done a few hours in advance.
-Just set them on the counter.
-Do not refrigerate.
+(This can be done 1-2 hours in advance.
+Just set the cooked potatoes on the counter at cool room temperature.
+Do not refrigerate.)

 I love these potatoes.